Cloud server configurations

 View a list of all configurations' flavors in a specific pool

-Through the OpenStack CLI, you can see a list of flavors that match fixed configurations and flavors that you established.
+Through the OpenStack CLI, you can see a list of flavors that match fixed configurations and flavors that you have created.

 -